 I personally wake up each morning with a glass of water followed by a large cup of green tea with a twist of lemon.
 I strongly believe in putting good things into our bodies first thing, which can then have a powerful and positive knock-on effect for the rest of the day—for the body and the mind.

-Studies do seem to exist that cement the belief that green tea helps to improve cholesterol levels,4 assist in the control of blood sugar levels,5 and also reducing the risk of certain cancers,6 especially the dreaded breast cancer.
+Studies do seem to exist that cement the belief that green tea helps to:

 A healthy liver